-Copies of the above documents will be submitted to the National Storage Mechanism today and will be available for inspection at: www.Hemscott.com/nsm.do.
+Copies of the above documents have been submitted to the National Storage Mechanism and will shortly be available for inspection at: www.Hemscott.com/nsm.do.

-The RBS Annual General Meeting will be held on Wednesday, 4 May 2016 at 2.00 pm at the RBS Conference Centre, RBS Gogarburn, Edinburgh EH12 1HQ and the Notice of Meeting will also available to view at www.rbs.com/agm.
+The RBS Annual General Meeting ("AGM") will be held on Tuesday, 23 June 2015 at 2.00 pm at the RBS Conference Centre, RBS Gogarburn, Edinburgh EH12 1HQ and the Notice of Meeting is also available to view at www.rbs.com/agm.

-The documents will be mailed or made available to shareholders today, together with the Strategic Report 2015 or Annual Report and Accounts 2015, as appropriate, which will be available at www.rbs.com/annualreport
+The documents are being mailed or made available to shareholders today, together with the Strategic Report 2014 or Annual Report and Accounts 2014, as appropriate, which are available at www.rbs.com/annualreport

 Equity Convertible Notes

-In line with the authorities approved by shareholders in 2015, of which £874 million have been used and £626 million remain and will expire on 4 May 2016, two resolutions in connection with the issue of Equity Convertible Notes ("ECNs") are being proposed to renew these authorities: one an Ordinary Resolution giving the directors authority to allot Ordinary Shares or grant rights to subscribe for or to convert any security into Ordinary Shares up to an aggregate nominal amount of £1.5 billion and the other a Special Resolution empowering the directors to allot equity securities on a non-pre-emptive basis up to an aggregate nominal amount of £1.5 billion.
+In line with the authorities approved by shareholders in 2014, which are unused and will expire on 23 June 2015, two resolutions in connection with the issue of Equity Convertible Notes ("ECNs") are being proposed to renew these authorities: one an Ordinary Resolution giving the directors authority to allot Ordinary Shares or grant rights to subscribe for or to convert any security into Ordinary Shares up to an aggregate nominal amount of £1.5 billion and the other a Special Resolution empowering the directors to allot equity securities on a non-pre-emptive basis up to an aggregate nominal amount of £1.5 billion.
 If approved, this will provide RBS flexibility to manage its capital in the optimal way, should it wish to issue loss-absorbing capital instruments in the form of ECNs.
 ECNs would convert into newly issued Ordinary Shares in the Company upon the occurrence of certain events (for example, the RBS capital ratios falling below a specified level), diluting existing holdings of Ordinary Shares.

 The directors may at their discretion resolve to give shareholders the opportunity to purchase the Ordinary Shares created on conversion or exchange of any Equity Convertible Notes, where desirable and practicable, and subject to applicable laws and regulations.